Savier5/Setting-up-an-Active-Directory-Environment-in-a-Virtual-Windows-Server-With-Users/README.md

      <img width="586" alt="image" src="https://github.com/Savier5/Setting-up-an-Active-Directory-Environment-in-a-Virtual-Windows-Server-With-Users/assets/55478673/754e36b5-beb0-440e-ae01-68f6db498e2f">
   4. Right-click the domain controller we created and click on **Configure and Enable Routing and Remote Access**.
      <img width="586" alt="image" src="https://github.com/Savier5/Setting-up-an-Active-Directory-Environment-in-a-Virtual-Windows-Server-With-Users/assets/55478673/0faa255c-bfef-44d0-b2f7-8b60a4be5232">
   5. Select **Network address translation (NAT)**, and make sure **Use this public interface to connect to the internet** radio button is selected.
-If not, then close all the Routing and Remote Access windows and reopen them again
+If not, then close all the Routing and Remote Access windows and reopen them again.
   6. When the radio button is selected, select the Internet adapter.
      <img width="586" alt="image" src="https://github.com/Savier5/Setting-up-an-Active-Directory-Environment-in-a-Virtual-Windows-Server-With-Users/assets/55478673/de58a563-50e3-484b-b133-ca1b9518a6e5">
   7. Finish the configuration.